 A number of noted actors entered the industry through working as holiday camp entertainers or taking similar jobs with a tour operator or holiday resort.
 Others start by joining a local theatre group as a child and gaining small parts in television programmes or adverts.

-Courses at specialist drama, dance or other performing arts schools tend to be more vocational and practical and often carry greater recognition within the industry than university courses, which are by and large more theoretical.
+Courses at specialist drama, dance or other performing arts schools tend to be very vocational and practical in nature.

 Involvement in drama through school, university, youth theatre or amateur dramatics is essential.
-Experience as an 'extra', while not the same as acting, offers an insight into work in the profession and could provide a useful network of contacts.
+Experience as an 'extra' offers an insight into work in the profession and could provide a useful network of contacts.
 Work as an extra can be found through agencies such as Uni-versalExtras Ltd , which specialises in extras work for students.
-Some extra work can lead to Equity membership - contact them for details.

 Candidates will need to show evidence of the following:

 Other skills and talents, such as singing, dancing, stage combat or playing a musical instrument, can be a big advantage in gaining employment.

 Many jobs are not advertised.
 When they are, it may be that a director requires very specific skills such as musical ability for a particular role.